Do your students know how to map out a poem’s rhyme scheme? Why not teach them this week with this easy example.

 It’s very difficult to rhyme this many words in English and make the result sound natural and not overly contrived.
 That’s one reason Frost is regarded as a great poet.
 A good skater can do an axel jump; an excellent skater can do a double axel; and an Olympic skater can do a triple axel.
 A good poet can rhyme two words naturally; an excellent poet can rhyme three words naturally; and a world-class poet, like Frost, can rhyme four or even five words naturally, and give us a poem with this complete rhyme scheme: AABA BBCB CCDC DDDD.

-What wonderful words and poetical productions have you been studying in your homeschool this Orion Term? 😊
+What wonderful words and poetical productions have you and your students been studying in your homeschool this Orion Term? 😊

 ❡ Miles to go before I sleep: If a special line or turn of phrase happens to strike you in one of our weekly poems, just copy it onto your homeschool bulletin board for a few days and invite your students to speak it aloud — that’s all it takes to begin a new poetical friendship and learn a few lovely words that will stay with you for life. ❄️